AlexRussell4/cse15l-lab-reports/lab-report-2-week-4.md

 <img src="CodeChange2.png" alt="VS Code" width="960" height="540"/>

 [**Link**](https://github.com/AlexRussell4/markdown-parse/blob/main/test-file2.md) to the test file (failure-inducing input) that prompted me to make this change.
-The first issue I noticed here was that the method would never reach the end of the file or the while loop if there was text after the last link.
+An issue I noticed here was that the method would never reach the end of the file or the while loop if there was text after the last link.

 **Output/Symptom:**